sensiflow/main/docs/contributing/image-processor.md

     ##### Using docker-compose

-    If you are using Docker the main repository contains a [docker-compose.yml](https://github.com/sensiflow/main/docker-compose.yml) file that can be used to start all the required services with the recommended configurations and schemas without having to install them manually.
+    If you are using Docker, the main repository contains a [docker-compose.yml](https://github.com/sensiflow/main/blob/main/docker-compose.yml) file that can be used to start all the required services with the recommended configurations and schemas without having to install them manually.

     To start the services using docker-compose, run the following command:

     ```sh
-    docker compose up
+    docker compose up -d
     ```

     ##### Manually